mmaxin/hide-and-seek-game/rules.md

 > **Please send your selfie to the group as evidence of your find, including "[NAME] FOUND!"**

-- *The find time is determined by the photo's time stamp for this, not by send time or arrival time (in case of close calls, like a find at 59 minutes).
+- *The find time is determined by your selfie photo's time stamp, not by send time or arrival time (in case of close calls, like a find at 59 minutes).
 But do send it promptly please!*

 > **Then graciously receive your reward, their *Green Hider necklace!***